moses000/mysoftware-code-generator/README.md

 # CRUDGen - PostgreSQL CRUD API Generator

+💬 Join the Community Discussion
+🚀 I am building code-generator to simplify CRUD code generation from PostgreSQL tables using Go — and I want your input!
+This is the start of the project, I will ensure to keep increasing it capability and functionality.

+📣 Join the Discussion →

+📌 In the discussion, you can:
+Ask questions

+Share ideas & features you want

+Report bugs or edge cases

+Contribute templates or improvements

+Connect with fellow developers

+Let’s collaborate and make code-generator more powerful and flexible for everyone! 💡

-**CRUDGen** is a CLI tool written in Go that generates boilerplate CRUD code (models, handlers, routes, services, and DTOs) from a PostgreSQL database table.
+**Code-generator** is a CLI tool written in Go that generates boilerplate CRUD code (models, handlers, routes, services, and DTOs) from a PostgreSQL database table.
 Ideal for kickstarting API development, it simplifies and automates repetitive tasks.

 ## 🚀 Features